thruston/tex-tristram/README.md

 # tex-tristram

-This project is an attempt to produce an accurate and useable unannotated text of Laurence Sterne's "Tristram Shandy" for general reading or study.
+This project is an attempt to produce an accurate and useable unannotated facsimile of the first editions of Laurence Sterne's "Tristram Shandy" and "A Sentimental Journey" for general reading or study.

-Part of the joy of the original work is that each of the nine volumes is a work of art in itself, and that the pagination, the decorations, and even in some cases the hyphenation of the lines are all meaningful.
+Part of the joy of the original work is that each of the nine volumes of Tristram Shandyis a work of art in itself, and that the pagination, the decorations, and even in some cases the hyphenation of the lines are all meaningful.
+A Sentimental Journey is perhaps less eccentric in this regard but nonetheless of interest for the student of book production in the 18th C.

-This project therefore presents the text in nine separate PDF files, designed to be read in a PDF viewer that allows you to see two pages at once, like an open book.
+This project therefore presents the texts in 11 separate PDF files (nine for TS, and two more for SJ), designed to be read in a PDF viewer that allows you to see two pages at once, like an open book.
 Each page faithfully follows the line and page breaks in the originals, and the text includes all the dashes, asterisks, blanks, fists, catch-words, and signature-marks.

 The spelling and punctuation are all Sterne's (as far as my proof-reading can be sure), but the medial long-s characters are replaced with modern ones.
 The